Zockimonster/Visium_Reorientation_in_case_of_misaligned_Fiducial_Markers/README.md

-To enable the correct alignment of an automatically misaligned fiducial frame,

-I generated functions in R saving the corrected data:
+To enable the correct alignment of an automatically misaligned fiducial frame in a Visium Spatial Gene Expression Slide (6.5mmx6.5mm, 78 rows, 128 cols), I generated functions in R saving the corrected data for:

 A) Tissue Positions

-B) Matrix Files
+B) Matrix Files (1) Folder, B) h5 file)

 in a wp/sample_corr/ folder, with